rutu-sh/otel-k8s-experiments/experiments/single-app-single-collector/docs/README.md

             cpu: "0.5"
 ```

-With this deployment definition, the application container will be exposed to the service `single-app-single-collector NodePort Service` on port `8000` (because it has the label `app: single-app-single-collector`).
+With this deployment definition, the application container will be exposed via the pod to the service `single-app-single-collector NodePort Service` on port `8000` (because it has the label `app: single-app-single-collector`).

 **2. otel-collector Deployment**